liaoya/vps/xray/README.md

 - `jq`
 - `yq`

+TODO

+- change network for shadowsocks
+- remove shadowsocks password as kcp and xhttp has been encrypted already

 ## Create Server

 Create configuration, `create.sh` will create a directory e.g. `vless-xhttp-server` and file `.vless-xhttp.options` (to create client)